Traps for the Unwary in the Non-Profit Sector - Fundraising

 - Substantiation requirements necessary for donors to take charitable deductions

 If you have questions regarding any of these activities, please feel free to contact one of the attorneys listed below.
 For more information about the Tax-Exempt Organizations and Private Foundations Practice go to Tax-Exempt Organizations and Private Foundations.
-You may also view the alert in the PDF below.

 To ensure compliance with requirements imposed by U.S. Treasury Regulations, Haynes and Boone, LLP informs you that any U.S. tax advice contained in this communication (including any attachments) was not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.